pymupdf/PyMuPDF/docs/story-class.rst

       Let the Story provide positioning information about certain HTML elements once their place on the current page has been computed - i.e. invoke this method **directly after** :meth:`Story.place`.

-      :arg function: a Python function taking a :ref:`ElementPostion` instance, which will be invoked by this method to process positioning information.
+      :arg function: a Python callback function taking a :ref:`ElementPostion` instance, which will be invoked by this method to process positioning information.
       :arg dict args: an optional dictionary with any **additional** information that should be added to the ElementPosition instance passed to ``function``.
         Like for example the current output page number.
         Every key in this dictionary must be a string that conforms to the rules for a valid Python identifier.
         The complete set of information is explained below.

    .. method:: reset()